Welcome to Seattle Center

 Neon for Bagley Wright Theatre

 Stephen Antonakos, 1983.
 Bagley Wright Theater (Seattle Rep) facade | Artist Stephen Antonakos' red neon arabesques, dashed lines and right angles seem to float across the top of the Bagley Wright Theatre.
 Their lively geometry acts as an effective counterpoint to the formal symmetry of the building's façade—a front elevation punctuated by a series of green bands ranging in hue from pale sage to bright apple.
 Deep burgundy joints delineate each shift in shade, creating a subtle foil to the green façade, a contrast emphasized by the cherry red glow of the neon.
 The medium itself also plays with the stylized patterns formed from neon tubing used on the old fashioned marquees of Broadway theaters—a design choice that evokes the rich tradition of the American stage.
 Antonakos worked closely with the project architects, NBBJ, to produce a neon sculpture that complements the postmodern architectural style of the building.
 Funded by a Seattle Center Bond and Seattle Arts Commission 1% for Art.
 Administered by Seattle Office of Arts & Culture.
+Note: this artwork is currently un-installed for repairs and refurbishment and will be restored by fall of 2025.

 Neototems